tanjera/screeps/to.do.md

 # Implemented, Needs Debugging/Testing
-- invade()
-- invasion(toOccupy) -> occupation

 # Implementing...

-if soldier idle, move into room dont stay on edges if soldier moving to other room, but is being attacked (or has hostiles in current room)... attack them!

-- If ANY colony has hostiles (that are not Invaders), pause upgrading in ALL rooms (frees up energy to transfer...)
-	- Just set field to Memory on surveyRoom (sites.colony) and remove upgrading from tasks.compile.js- easiest way...

-- log.labs show active boosts?
-Or add a log.boosts...

-- Set of 6 labs (RCL 7) not defining supply1 and supply2 accessible to all labs
-	- Needs to define central labs as supply to reach all reactors

 - Remote mining: if a room is not visible
 	- Add "scout" body, 1 MOVE
 		- Will go initially to ensure room is safe (will not waste larger creep bodies/spawn time)

-Industry
-	* when defining reactions, splice out labs already defined in boosts!!!!!!! but not empty...
-	- @ sites.industry() line ~141: if no reaction available to be assigned, check if any labs need emptying
-		- and empty them!
-	- refactor industry functions; Refactor industry... write out steps for industry and try to refactor to it
-	- In defining labs, if no reaction or boost, if not empty, then empty

-Misc
-	- Log to show all boosts in action... or add to log.labs()
-	- Implement tower repairing?
-		- If not attacking or healing...
-		- Check structures if (Game.time % 25 == 0)

-# To Implement
 - Combat
-	* All offensive code goes under one pipeline- combat.
 	- Use object "tactics" to define actions from a playbook and victory conditions
 		- Trickle (spawn, move to room and attack, no rally)
 		- Waves (spawn, rally, attack)